 This takes you to the run triggers settings page, which shows any existing run triggers.
-This, and all workspace setting pages, require the current user to have admin privileges on that workspace.
+Configuring run triggers requires admin access to the workspace.
+(More about permissions.)
 Admins are able to delete any of their workspace’s run triggers from this page.

-To create a run trigger you must first have admin privileges on the workspace, allowing you access to the workspace's settings pages.
-You must also have at least read privileges on the source workspace you wish to connect to.
+Creating run triggers requires admin access to the workspace.
+You must also have permission to read runs for the source workspace you wish to connect to.
+(More about permissions.)